RaspberryPiFoundation/webdev-curriculum/en-GB/pixel-art/index.md

 	Add the following code to the `script.js` file to set the background colour of a pixel:

 	![screenshot](images/pixel-art-set-pixel-colour.png)

+	Notice that `backgroundColor` uses the American spelling of colour.

 + Now we need to call that function when a pixel is clicked on.